5 Awesome Tips for Your First Time Travelling Solo

 5. Push past your comfort zone

 Part of the beauty of travelling solo for the first time is that you’ll have opportunities to do things you never would at home.
+Whether it's solo travel, student travel or group travel, give it a go.
 So say yes to that helicopter flight, challenging hike or night out with new friends and take a whole bunch of new memories home with your newly well-travelled attitude!